 Follow all safety instructions provided in your equipment operator’s manual prior to diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

 Tips to Run Your Zero Turn on Slopes

 Use the Correct Zero Turn Drive Tires

 The wider and softer the tire, the better it is for climbing.
 More tire surface on the grass is always a good advantage.
-If the tire has too much air in it your tire can spin and even slide down hill.
+If the tire has too much air in it the tire can spin and even slide downhill.
 Even if you try to back up, it can just spin out.

 Do Not Over Run the Hydraulics

 If you are mowing up a hill and not side to side, one thing you need to remember is not to overrun the hydraulics.